xxcode2/autoinstall-soundness/README.md

 ---

-## 🚀 Deskripsi
+## 🚀 Description

-Skrip otomatis untuk menginstal **Soundness Layer**, termasuk Rust dan dependensi yang diperlukan.
-Cocok untuk developer Web3 yang ingin setup cepat tanpa ribet.
+An automated script to install the Soundness Layer, including Rust and all required dependencies.
+Perfect for Web3 developers who want a fast and hassle-free setup.

 ---